dtaylor222/RepData_PeerAssessment1/PA1_template.md

 ```r
 stepsmaxinterval <- intervalav[which.max(intervalav$averagesteps),1]
 ```
-so the maximum average step count occurs at interval 835
+So the maximum average step count occurs at interval 835
+Note when using a line graph the fact that data is NOT continuous is masked
+(no values for intervals at miunte 60 - 95 can exist)

 ## Imputing missing values
 We are goign to use data.tables to replace all NA interval figures with the interval average figures from before